 Once you understand the probate types, you should next learn about the probate process and what happens when someone with a will dies.
-Probate will begin when someone files a court petition to open the case.
-In a case with a will, the court will accept the will and then appoint the estate’s executor.
-The executor is usually named in the will.
-If there’s no will, then the court will appoint someone to be an administrator.
+Probate will begin when a court petition is filed, typically by the executor, to open the case.
+Once the petition is filed, the court will accept the will and then officially appoint the estate’s executor, as named in the will.

 What Can Happen If Probate Isn’t Filed?

-While most of the time, the personal executor of a will cannot be prosecuted criminally if a probate case is not filed, there may be other serious consequences.
-There’s an exception to this: if the executor conceals a will for their benefit or financial gain, they can be prosecuted.
-Usually, an executor has a series of other issues that stem from not filing probate, such as civil lawsuits.
+Most of the time, the personal executor of a will cannot be prosecuted criminally if a probate case is not filed; however, the exception to this would be if the executor conceals a will for their benefit or financial gain – in which case, they can be prosecuted.
+Although a will’s executor typically cannot be prosecuted for failing to file probate, they will often times run into other issues that stem from not filing probate, such as civil lawsuits.